From Anger to Optimism.

 The Climate Movement is not sidelined anymore.
 We are not in the corner.
 We do not need to scream the house down.
 We are in the house, we are at the table of designing tomorrow.
 Let’s make sure we act like it.

 Let’s get back to work.
 Coordinate, motivate and co-create.
 Let’s keep this thing moving, and the rest will come along, when they come along.
-If we really want a different, more just and inclusive world, let’s start at this huge amazing, highly attended dinner party.
+If we really want a different, more just and inclusive world, let’s start at this huge amazing, highly attended dinner table.
 Let’s radiate the real hope that’s out there, leave the door open for more to to join, and play some Eta James.

 By Matisse Walkden-Brown.
 (As seen on Medium)